customink/gigo/README.md

 GIGO transcoders can be any module or class that implements the `transcode` method.
 This method takes one argument, the string to transcode and can hook into the `GIGO.encoding` if needed.
 The default list of transcoders is.

 * GIGO::Transcoders::ActiveSupport
-* GIGO::Transcoders::CharDet
 * GIGO::Transcoders::Blind

 GIGO attempts to use each in that order.
 Upon successful transcoding, we use the [EnsureValidEncoding](http://github.com/jrochkind/ensure_valid_encoding) gem to force an encoding to match the `GIGO.encoding` while removing any non-convertable characters.

-## Toe Dough List

-Remvoe CharDet and look at something like [CharlockHolmes](https://github.com/brianmario/charlock_holmes).
-I had install problems with this and it also failed a few initial tire kicks.
-See [my notes](https://gist.github.com/metaskills/5029604) here on the topic.

 ## Contributing